mimblewimble/grin/doc/merkle.md

 of inputs.

 Input references are hashes of old commitments.
-It is a consensus rule that there never are two identical unspent outputs.
+It is a consensus rule that all unspent outputs must be unique.

 The root sum should be equal to the sum of excesses for this block.
 See the next section.